dboyhasnoname/learning/docker/docker_basics.md

     * `docker pull` or `docker run` commands,  pull required images form configured registry.
 When we use the `docker push` command, the image is pushed to configured registry.

+## Docker objects
+1. Images
+2. Containers
+3. Services
+4. Networks
+5. Volumes
+6. Plugins

+### Docker Images

+* An image is a read-only template with instructions for creating a Docker container.
+* Often, an image is based on another image, with some additional customization.
+* To build a image, we create a **Dockerfile** with a simple syntax for defining the steps needed to create the image and run it.
+* Each instruction in a Dockerfile creates a layer in the image.
+* When we change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
+This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.

+### Containers

+* A container is a runnable instance of an image.
+* We can create, start, stop, move, or delete a container using the Docker API or CLI.
+* We can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.
+* By default, a container is relatively well isolated from other containers and its host machine.
+* We can control how isolated a container’s network, storage, or other underlying subsystems are from other containers or from the host machine.

+* When a container is removed, any changes to its state that are not stored in persistent storage disappear.

+##### Example:

+`$ docker run -i -t ubuntu /bin/bash`

+When we run this command, the following happens:

+- If we do not have the ubuntu image locally, Docker pulls it from configured registry, as though we had run docker pull ubuntu manually.
+- Docker creates a new container, as though we had run a docker container create command manually.
+- Docker allocates a read-write filesystem to the container, as its final layer.
+This allows a running container to create or modify files and directories in its local filesystem.
+- Docker creates a network interface to connect the container to the default network, since we did not specify any networking options.
+This includes assigning an IP address to the container. _By default, containers can connect to external networks using the host machine’s network connection._
+- Docker starts the container and executes /bin/bash.
+Because the container is running interactively and attached to your terminal (due to the -i and -t flags), we can provide input using keyboard while the output is logged to your terminal.
+- When we type exit to terminate the /bin/bash command, the container stops but is not removed.
+We can start it again or remove it.

+### Services

+* Services allows to scale containers across multiple Docker daemons, which all work together as a swarm with multiple managers and workers.
+* Each member of a swarm is a Docker daemon, and the daemons all communicate using the Docker API.
+* A service allows us to define the desired state, such as the number of replicas of the service that must be available at any given time. _By default, the service is load-balanced across all worker nodes._